-Often priced around $100, the Meade telescope is extremely affordable.
+Often priced around $100, the Meade is an extremely affordable telescope.
 The solar filter is high-quality, and many comparable white-light filters often cost as much as this entire telescope buy.
 With value, portability, dual-use, and good seeing quality in the EclipseView, it’s worth the buy.

 How Does the Meade EclipseView 60 Perform?

 The EclipseView 60 is a refracting telescope.
 So, it’s small, and it has a slow focal ratio.
 It won’t have the widest fields of view as what a fast telescope can provide, but it works just fine for local observations of the sun, moon, and our planets.

 Even though the aperture is small, it does allow for some good contrast and resolution of what you can see.
 Planetary features will be difficult to resolve due to a number of reasons, but you can see planets with the EclipseView, and you can also change out equipment for observing solar eclipses.